There’s so many elements to consider when it comes to creating a logo design.

-The creative brief uses a common denominator of spoken language to set requirements but the language of word and the language of design are both subjective entities with heavy accents.
+Becuase the creative brief uses a common denominator of spoken language to set requirements, but the language of word and the language of design are both subjective entities with heavy accents.

 To solve this problem, I’ve created the A-Z of logo design as a visual inspirational start for both designers and clients alike to improve communication with regards to requirements.